Have you seen these headlines? Simplifying Your Life, Retire in Your 30’s, or Live Like a Minimalist?

 four five years, but we also experienced some ‘life stressors’ if you will, including:

 - Moving twice – buying one home, purchasing another and renting in-between

 - Changing jobs – each of us twice, and me leaving mine in Feb.
 2018

 - Losing a parent – his mom and my dad

 - Gaining a roommate – my mom

-- Purchasing a 2nd home – for mom to spend the winter months and for our future retirement
+- Buying a 2nd home – for mom to spend the winter months and for our future retirement

-All of these things, and other things I’ve probably forgotten chosen to forget brought numerous emotions and often time’s great turmoil.
-In efforts to cope with the often-compounding stress, I read numerous blogs and books on stress-reduction, minimizing and simplifying life.
+All of these things, and other things I’ve probably forgotten chosen to forget brought many emotions and often time’s great turmoil.
+In efforts to cope with the often-compounding stress, I read numerous blogs and books on stress-reduction, minimizing, and simplifying life.

 I desired the elimination of all the unnecessary from our lives to embrace and experience more of the good.
-Through great determination, we have given away or donated lots and lots of clothing, books, furniture, decorative items and household goods.
-We’ve also up-cycled other items and avoided buying/adding more ‘material items’ to our home.
+Through great determination, we’ve given away or donated lots and lots of clothing, books, furniture, decorative items and household goods.
+We’ve also up-cycled other items and avoided buying/adding more ‘material things’ to our home.